BalazsNyiro/jyp/README.md

-# bjp - Balazs' Json Parser
+# byp - Balazs' Json/Yaml Parser (Json is in progress first)
 Here is the end - and the beginning.
 I WANT a useful JSON parser/generator for Go.